nikhils045/Tic-Tac-Toe/README.md

 - A convenient Reset button that allows to start a new game anytime.
 - Display the Scores of both Players as well as Draw.

+## Tech Stack

+- HTML: Defines the structure and content of the page.
+- CSS: Styles the visual appearance of the elements.
+- JavaScript: Adds interactivity and dynamic behaviour.

 ## Watch the Live [Demo](https://nikhils045.github.io/Tic-Tac-Toe/)

 - Website Link : https://nikhils045.github.io/Tic-Tac-Toe/